MischaLundberg/GetPheno/README.md

   --iidcol IIDCOL       Columname of IDs in -f and -i file.
 Defaulting to "pnr" (or cpr_enc in CHB/DBDS) --bdcol BDCOL         Columname of Birthdate in files.
 Defaults to "birthdate" --sexcol SEXCOL       Columname of Sex/Gender in files.
-Defaults to "sex" --fsep FSEP           Separator of -f i.e. tab; default "," (or "\t" in CHB/DBDS) --gsep GSEP           Separator of -g i.e. tab; default "," (or "\t" in CHB/DBDS) --din DIN             Columname of first diagnosis date. e.g. 'd_inddto' or 'date_in'.
+Defaults to "sex" --atccol ATCCOL       Columname of ATC codes in files.
+Defaults to "" --fsep FSEP           Separator of -f i.e. tab; default "," (or "\t" in CHB/DBDS) --gsep GSEP           Separator of -g i.e. tab; default "," (or "\t" in CHB/DBDS) --din DIN             Columname of first diagnosis date. e.g. 'd_inddto' or 'date_in'.
 Default: "d_inddto" (or 'date_in' in CHB/DBDS)
   --don DON             Columname of first diagnosis date. e.g. 'd_uddto' or 'date_out'.
 Default: "d_uddto" (or 'date_out' in CHB/DBDS)
+  --recnum RECNUM       Columname of the recnum field in -f files.
+Default: "" (or 'recnum' on NCRR) --recnum2 RECNUM2     Columname of the recnum field in -f files.
+Default: "" (or 'recnum' on NCRR) --f2col F2COL         Columname of first diagnosis date. e.g. 'd_uddto' or 'date_out'.
+Default: "c_adiag" (or 'date_out' in CHB/DBDS)
   --ExDepExc            List of diagnostic codes to exclude (e.g. Cases holding also these codes will be excluded).
 This is currently precoded and will be changed to allowing to specify a file with codes.
   --eM                  Exact Match.
 If the ICD or diagnosis code should max exactly and not e.g. searching for ICD:F33 and receiving ICD:F331, ICD:F33, ICD:F339 and so on.
   --noLeadingICD        Set this, if your diagnostic codes in "-g" do have a leading ICD*:, but your "-f" does not.
 This will only take affect together with --ExDepExc.